Olivera Katarina: Career

-Personal life
+Personal life and death

 In her early youth Olivera Katarina dated water polo goalkeeper Milan Muškatirović for several years during the late 1950s.

 During her time at the film academy she met journalist Vuk Vučo and quickly married him.
 The marriage lasted only a year and a half.

-She then for seven years lived in a common-law relationship with the powerful Yugoslav Security Service (UDBA) operative and Avala Film chairman Ratko Dražević.
+Katarina then for seven years lived in a common-law relationship with the powerful Yugoslav Security Service (UDBA) operative and Avala Film chairman Ratko Dražević.

 In 1970, Olivera Katarina married Miladin Šakić, an administrator who later became the president of the Red Star Belgrade football club, with then Mayor of Belgrade Branko Pešić as Šakić's best man.
 The couple's only son Mane, a painter based in Madrid, was born on 1 February 1971.
-Later in 1971, Šakić died in a car accident near Mladenovac.
+Later in 1971, Šakić sustained serious injuries in a car crash near Mladenovac which left him paralyzed until his death in 1987.
 In an interview for the Blic daily in 2011, Olivera Katarina claimed she had not been in a relationship with a man after Šakić.

+Katarina died on 21 July 2026, at the age of 86.